 The Runit Island groundwater monitoring program suggests that fallout contamination is leaching into the groundwater aquifer beneath the Cactus Crater Containment Structure due to the pump test results, which have indicated that the groundwater and lagoon water are in communication.
 The groundwater then may be considered a point source for potential migration of fallout radionuclides away from the site boundary and into the marine environment.
 Under existing conditions, there is no clear evidence at present that dispersion of Cactus Crater-derived radioactivity is having a measurable impact on the radiation environment in offshore lagoon or surrounding ocean waters due to the contamination present in the lagoon.
-Elevated levels of 239+240Pu contamination observed in the lagoon water column appear to be dominated by plutonium from the lagoon sediments and not from the flow of Cactus Crater-derived contamination into the lagoon.
+Elevated levels of 239+240Pu contamination observed in the lagoon water column appear to be dominated by plutonium from the lagoon.